isomerpages/mlaw-lsb/_register-to-be-a-surveyor/0-overview.md

 OVERVIEW
 ---

+A person who is 21 years of age and above, on paymemt of the prescribed fees, can be registered if:

-To qualify as a Registered Surveyor, one must satisfies the Land Surveyors Board that he has:
+(a) he satisfies the Board that he has-

-(i) obtained a certificate of competencey issued by the Board after passing the prescribed examination;
+(i)  obtained a certifcate of competency issued by the Board after passing the prescribed examination;

-(ii)  passed a professional examination recognised by the Board and passed such further examination and had such practical experience in surveying in Singapore as the Board may prescribe; or
+(ii) passed a professional examination recognised by the Board and passed such examination and had such practical experience in surveying in Singapore as the Board may prescribe; or

 (iii) had such proper training in surveying recognised by the Board and passed such other examination as the Board may require; and

-(iv) he has passed a professional interview conducted by the Board to determine whether he has the aptitude and knowledge to effectively perform or engage in survey work in Singapore.
+(b) he has passed a professional interview conducted by the Board to determine whether he has the aptitude to effectively perform or engage in surevy work in Singapore.